chentianran/chentianran.github.io/teaching/math-1120/syllabus.markdown

 ### Quizzes

-Short in-class quizzes, designed to test our understanding of the material, will be given at beginning of each class meetings.
+Short in-class quizzes, designed to test our understanding of the material, will be given at _beginning_ of class meetings.
 These quizzes will be a major part of your course grade.
 Since the solutions will be released on the same day, __no makeup quiz will be offered__.